uuid6/uuid6-ietf-draft/README.md

 The following is a list of relevant topics related to this draft.

-Pull requests will be accepted for changes to Concerns and Possible Solutions or to introduce a new Topic if it is missing.  *As long as the text is concise, clear and objective.* PRs will not be accepted for changes to the decision made for the draft without full discussion.
+Pull requests will be accepted for changes to Concerns and Possible Solutions or to introduce a new Topic if it is missing,  *as long as the text is concise, clear and objective.* PRs will not be accepted for changes to the decision made for the draft without full discussion.
 Please make an issue to discuss such things.

 - Topic: **Length**.
   - Concerns: